Friday, September 5, 2025

 CNN

-Yes, I'd like to see West Virginia kindergartners being protected.
-This state has too many old people
+Yes, I'm glad to see West Virginia kindergartners being protected.
+This already state has too many old

 An accident involving a streetcar that overturned left several folks dead in Lisbon.